Pulling out of a house sale, or having your buyer pull out, can leave you in limbo.

 These determine obligations around withdrawing from an agreed house sale.

-1. Pulling out after making an offer
+1. Pulling out after making a verbal offer

 2. Pulling out after exchanging contracts